Zverev beats Alcaraz to reach Paris semi-finals

 Spain's Alcaraz improved his level to force a fourth set which hung captivatingly in the balance and created a fervent atmosphere on Court Philippe-Chatrier.

-A double fault from Alcaraz on a break point at 4-4 gave Zverev an opportunity to serve out victory, but the youngster broke back to send the set into a tie-break.
+A double fault from Alcaraz on a break point at 4-4 gave Zverev an opportunity to serve out victory, but the youngster broke back and then sent the set into a tie-break.

 The pair produced the highest quality of the whole contest amid the tension, with Zverev taking his second match point with a sweet backhand winner.